BerraUrhan/GroundStation/README.md

 # GroundStation
-Ground Station Software working with real data created with PyQt6 framework for TEKNOFEST Model Satellite Contest.
+🛰️Ground Station Software working with real data created with PyQt6 framework for TEKNOFEST Model Satellite Contest.🛰️

 The ground station that I have created utilizes Xbee communication to send and receive data with the model satellite, allowing for a stable and reliable connection.